HOW ARE STUDENTS SELECTED FOR METROPAP?

 MetroPAP students may want or need to take a sub-internship or specialty experience after MetroPAP for the clinical experience or in anticipation of residency application.
 With good planning, there is enough time to schedule the needed courses in the fourth year.

 HOW ARE METROPAP STUDENTS EVALUATED AND GRADED?

 Students are evaluated by preceptors and MetroPAP faculty throughout the year.
 Each student's MetroPAP schedule will list the courses they will complete on MetroPAP.
 For each course on their schedule, students must successfully complete the requirements for each.
-Grading policy is consistent with the Medical School requirements and follow the Honors, Excellent, Satisfactory, and No Pass designations.
+Grading policy is consistent with the Medical School requirements and follows either the Pass/No Pass or the Honors, Excellent, Satisfactory, and No Pass designations.